justinsimmons/go-coinbase/README.md

 [Advanced API Order Management](https://docs.cloud.coinbase.com/advanced-trade-api/docs/rest-api-orders)

-## Rate Limits

-Advanced Trade API endpoints are throttled by user at 30 requests per second.

 ## Coinbase Pro

 Coinbase Pro has been disabled for use and all customers have been migrated as of December 1, 2023.
 This was accelerated from a prior announcement of Pro deprecation in 2024.